pasque/m3u2volumio/README.md

     * If the filename contains a single '-', it will be considered as `artist - title` formatting
     * Otherwise the extention will be removed and the filename taken as title
-* Existing playlists and radio-favourites files will overwritten
+* Existing playlists and radio-favourites files will overwritten *Comes from Windows filesystem and from iTunes m3u playlists only

 # Examples